 Box 13 has its own three boxes that you’ll check to indicate that your employee is part of your retirement plan, received sick pay from a third party and is a statutory worker.
 Independent contractors count as statutory employees in certain situations, including when a full-time salesperson mainly works for one company.

-And what about box 14?
-Any other deductions that have been left out can be written here.
+Any other deductions that have been left out can be written in box 14.
 Examples include tuition assistance and union dues.

 Boxes 15 – 20